In the following section, we answer questions that are frequently

 See Section 17.3.2, “MySQL Cluster Configuration Files”, for information on how to configure MySQL Cluster management nodes.

 Yes, as long as all machines and operating systems have the same “endianness” (all big-endian or all little-endian).
-We are working to overcome this limitation in a future MySQL Cluster release.

 It is also possible to use software from different MySQL Cluster releases on different nodes.
 However, we support this only as part of a rolling upgrade procedure (see Section 17.5.5, “Performing a Rolling Restart of a MySQL Cluster”).